Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 Heading out of Santa Fe towards Los Alamos, it will take about 1 hour to drive (each way).
 Plan to spend half a day at the park to hike and wander.

-Upon parking near the visitor center, we were greeted by traditional drums beating.
+Upon parking near the visitor center, we were greeted by traditional native drums beating.
 It was spiritual and powerful!

 Getting to the Alcove House requires climbing a ladder!
 It is way cool and kind of an adrenaline rush.
 I definitely do not recommend this hike if you are afraid of heights.